garrandall/popular-music-data/tracks/believer-imagine-dragons.md

 You break me down, you build me up, believer, believer Pain!
 Oh let the bullets fly, oh let them rain
-My life, my love, my drive, it came from...
+My life, my love, my drive, it came from
 Pain!
 You made me a, you made me a believer, believer